d2l-ai/d2l-en/chapter_appendix_tools/how-to-contribute.md

 ### Edit the Book and Push

-Now it's time to edit the book.
-It's best to edit the notebooks in Jupyter following instructions in :numref:`sec_jupyter`.
+Now it is time to edit the book.
+It is best to edit the notebooks in Jupyter following instructions in :numref:`sec_jupyter`.
 Make the changes and check that they're OK.
 Assume we have modified a typo in the file `~/d2l-en/chapter_appendix/how-to-contribute.md`.
 You can then check which files you have changed:

 At this point Git will prompt that the `sec_appendix/how-to-contribute.md` file has been modified.